dempe/blog/resources/posts/converting-kindle-notes-to-markdown.md

 + *Page 44*: "Baker/baker paradox."
 ```

+Now it's just a matter of converting Amazon's HTML to the above.

-And here's the HTML corresponding to the above that Amazon sent me:
+Easier said than done.
+Here's the HTML corresponding to the above that Amazon sent me:

 ```html
 <div class="sectionHeading">